sbcottonhackathon2019/StarAdmin-Free-Bootstrap-Admin-Template/README.md

 SB Cotton's <strong>2019 Spring Hackathon</strong> was dedicated to allow participants create an interesting, multi-faced web app.
 The 3-day Hackathon provided participants a platform to explore and play with modern and emerging technologies.

-The 8 participants were divided into two groups of 4.
-One group worked on the front-end and the other group backed the back-end.
+The 9 participants were divided into two groups.
+One group of 4 worked on the front-end and the other group of 5 backed the back-end.

 ### Front-end Group